Clinical trial regulatory in Taiwan

 Innovative IRB Collaboration System (cIRB) for Multi-center Clinical Trial

-• In 2013, under the authorization of MOHW, a centralized institutional review board system (cIRB) was set up by CDE and this is to improve the efficiency of case review processes.
+• In 2013, the CDE established a centralized institutional review board system (cIRB) under the authorization of MOHW to improve the efficiency of case review processes.

 • The cIRB comprises 9 main IRBs and 21 collaborative IRBs.

-• Currently, 23 IRBs are certified by SIDCER/FERCAP (Strategic Initiative for Developing Capacity in Ethical Review/Forum for Ethical Review Committees in the Asian and Western Pacific Region), and 6 sites are accredited to AAHRPP (Association for the Accreditation of Human Research Protection Programs Inc).
+• Currently, SIDCER/FERCAP (Strategic Initiative for Developing Capacity in Ethical Review/Forum for Ethical Review Committees in the Asian and Western Pacific Region) has certified 23 IRBs, and AAHRPP (Association for the Accreditation of Human Research Protection Programs Inc) has accredited 6 sites.

 • The main IRBs complete the review process within 20 days whereas the collaborative IRBs complete it within 10 days, but practically, it takes about 1 month or more in the former cases.

-• However, USFDA approved trials take less time for approval.
+• However, USFDA-approved trials take less time to approve.

 The proven efficiency of cIRB

-• The collaborative reduced duplication of the full-review board by 71.3%
+• The collaboration reduced duplication of the full-review board by 71.3%

 • This also reduces the use of IRB resources and shortens the time investigators spend obtaining approval from IRBs at all participating sites